kattawar/canitstreamtome/PITCHME.md

 ## What puzzles us?

 - Asynchronous promise requests |
-- How cross origin javacript works |
+- How cross origin resource sharing works |
 - How the DNS tree propagates records throughout |
 - Why our api sometimes randomly crashes |